 Passing the CPA exam is the only way to be eligible for state certification, and it’s not an easy test.
 It’s designed to test your knowledge in all areas of accounting and to ensure you have the expertise and professionalism required of a CPA.

 The CPA exam cost is also relatively high, so you’ll want to try to pass it the first time.
+There’s also the cost of the ethics exam mandated by California CPA requirements, New York CPA requirements, and a few other states to consider.

 This article covers tips for passing the CPA exam, including expert advice on study habits, CPA review courses, and planning for test day.